frontend-andreev/agentic-landing/replit.md

 # Overview

-This is a Russian AI customer support landing page application built with a modern full-stack architecture.
-The project showcases an AI agent service that promises 24/7 customer support, solving 80% of customer requests instantly.
-The landing page follows a premium, high-tech design approach with dark themes and neural network visual elements to convey technological sophistication and trustworthiness.
+This is a sophisticated Russian AI customer support landing page built with modern full-stack architecture.
+The project showcases an AI agent service for 24/7 customer support, designed as an "anti-landing page" that emphasizes elegant storytelling over aggressive marketing.
+The design follows premium aesthetic principles with ultra-subtle dark themes, sophisticated animations, and minimalist interactions to convey quiet confidence and technological excellence.

 # User Preferences